Part of the Teaching Your Child Salat series

 What I did find includes:

-Prayer Cards – Creative Motivations (creative-motivations.com) has a set of laminated cards that show each step of the prayer, a really great resource (be prepared to replace the metal ring though: I used an old keyring I had handy).
+Prayer Cards – Creative Motivations (creative-motivations.com) has a set of laminated cards that show each step of the prayer (be prepared to replace the metal ring though: I used an old keyring I had handy).
 It doesn’t have all the extra optional bits from my printout, and I didn’t discover this resource until after my son had already learned salat, however I ordered one anyway.
-It’s great to have, and I like the idea that he can carry it around with him in the future as a reminder if I’m not there to guide him.
+I like the idea that he can carry it around with him in the future as a reminder if I’m not there to guide him.
 (We also ordered their duas for kids cards and the short surahs cards.
 This last one I really recommend to build up your memorized surahs together after your child has learned salat!
-They have tons of great stuff, I can go on and on 🙂 check out the shop already–they sell on their website, and also on etsy, but sometimes their website doesn’t load that well for me.
+They have tons of great stuff–they sell on their website, and also on etsy–but sometimes their website doesn’t load that well for me.
 I should do a general review post for them at some point).

 4 different Salat coloring books, of varying usefulness.
 These ranged from general info about the prayer, to very much step-by-step instructions.
 I couldn’t find much about them before purchasing, so I just got several different ones to see what they were like, and I’ve given a brief overview of each below.

-They’re fun to work through and they re-enforce concepts about the prayer (like what the positions are called, something I never really focused on when I learned salat.. however, it’s useful when you are talking to your child about it because you have terms to use: sujood, ruku, etc.).
-The coloring books/activity books also go over various things like how many rakats in each of the 5 prayers and when the prayers are said.
+They’re fun to work through and they teach concepts about the prayer (like what the positions are called, something I never really focused on when I learned salat.. however, it’s useful when you are talking to your child about it because you have terms to use: sujood, ruku, etc.).
+The coloring books/activity books also go over various things like how many rakats in each of the prayers and when the prayers are said.
 The last one in the list also contains complete salat instructions.
-I think having a coloring book or two is helpful especially if you are the only other example person praying, because then it is coming from another source in addition to you instead of you repeating the same thing over and over until he remembers :P. Also this is an activity your child can refer to and do at their own speed when it is not actually salat time.
+I think having a coloring book or two is helpful especially if you are the only other example person praying, because then it is coming from another source in addition to you.
+Also this is an activity your child can refer to and do at their own speed when it is not actually salat time.